 Writing Center and Proofreaders

-The Writing Center is located on the first floor of 300-Pfeiffer in the Women's Center.
+The Writing Center is located in Shaffer 712.
 Students can schedule times to meet with the director of the writing center, Dr. Diane Capitani for assistance with content, structure, and stylistic editing for required coursework and degree-work.

 The Student Proofreaders at Garrett-Evangelical offer free proofreading to any current Garrett-Evangelical student for required coursework and degree-work (theses, dissertations, mid-point reflections, etc.).
 They can assist with punctuation, word choices, spelling, basic sentence structure, and citations.
 The proofreaders do not edit or critique content.
 If you would like assistance with editing, content, or structure, please contact Dr. Diane Capitani in the Writing Center at email@example.com.
-For more information about the proofreaders, please contact Krista McNeil, Administrator for Academic Affairs, at 847.866.3903 or firstname.lastname@example.org.
+For more information about the proofreaders, please contact Krista McNeil, Director of Academic Studies and Registrar, at 847.866.3907 or firstname.lastname@example.org.

 Garrett-Evangelical Theological Seminary understands the importance of taking care of the body, as well as mind and spirit.
 Through the Seminary’s relationship with Northwestern University, Garrett-Evangelical students have opportunity to utilize Northwestern’s fitness and health facilities.